If you’re new to Goodwill shopping, or thrifting or secondhand shopping in general, this post about what to buy at Goodwill is for you.

 8. Small collectibles to add to your Christmas village or fairy garden

 You can find all sorts of odds and ends to add more personality to your collections or fill in space on bookcases.
+Make sure to check along the walls and the end-of-aisle areas for pre-packaged miscellaneous items for a steal.

 9. Pots, statues, pillows and candle holders for your outdoor areas